-We Debunk 4 Common Stretch Mark Myths
+4 Common Stretch Mark Myths, Debunked

 Myth: Stretch Marks Only Affect Women

 Myth: You Can’t Prevent Stretch Marks

 Myth : You Can’t Treat Them

-There are tons of options available to help even the appearance of stretch marks.
+There are tons of options available to help lessen the appearance of stretch marks.
 However, not all stretch marks are the same.
-Board-certified dermatologist and skincare.com consultant Dr. Dhaval Bhanusali notes that the type and color of the stretch marks can make a major difference.
-Stretch marks with a red tint (ones that cropped up recently) are much easier to address than those with a whitish or silvery hue, which means they have faded over time, he says.
-Dr. Schmid also explains that while you can improve the appearance of stretch marks, some may never fully go away.
-“Stretch marks are scars, and scars are inherently difficult to improve or erase,” he says.
-“While the appearance of stretch marks may improve over time through a variety of treatment modalities, I always inform my patients that, although they may achieve a better overall look, stretch marks may not completely disappear.”
+Board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali notes that the type and color of the stretch marks can make a major difference.
+Stretch marks with a red tint are much easier to address than those with white or silvery hues, which are stretch marks that have faded over time, he says.
+While you can improve the appearance of stretch marks through a variety of treatments, some may never fully go away.
+“Stretch marks are scars, and scars are inherently difficult to improve or erase,” says Dr. Schmid.